johnbeech/kitty-diary/README.md

 * From the project folder, run `node run` to see a list of commands.

+* In a separate tab, run `node server` to start a local web server.

 ## Updating Data Sets

 Use `node run` to see a list of available commands.